Ohio Career Development Association: By-Laws

 Any member of the Board of Directors including officers, standing and special committee chairs and committee members may be sanctioned by a majority vote or removed from office by a two-thirds vote of the Board of Directors at any regular meeting of the Board at which a quorum is present for engaging in conduct prejudicial to the best interests of the Association or for repeated failure to perform the duties and responsibilities of a Board Member.

-Article VII: Amendment of the By-Laws
+Article VIII: Amendment of the By-Laws

 Article VIII: Representation at the NCDA Delegate Assembly

 The delegate or delegates to the NCDA Delegate Assembly, as provided for by the NCDA, shall be first, a member of the Executive Committee or a member designated by that Committee.
 Delegates must also be voting members of NCDA.

 OCDA opposes discrimination against any individual on the basis or race, ethnicity, gender, sexual orientation, age, mental/physical disability, creed, or any other characteristics not specifically relevant to job performance.